I can’t untwist the cord ten times just because of Munich or whatever it was. Let it stay tangled.

 ‘Fuck you,’ I whispered, my toes strengthening their grip.

-When I’d signed the lease on the room on Calle de Granada, with Jonathan and his Bibles across the hall, I had done so because of its relative proximity to the Reina Sofia Museum.
-In the afternoons of early May, however, when I experienced the heat outside as an almost spatial property, I tended not to walk to the museum but take the metro, for I told myself the air was cooler and more comfortable down there, though in truth it was much worse: too close, almost airless.
-One of my former students, a friendly retiree named Monica, lived with her husband on the street between my place and the Reina Sofia; and the fear of being seen by them, or any of the two-hundred-odd other students I’d been teaching regularly, even the children, who presumably had parents, influenced my behaviour more than I liked to admit.
+When I’d signed the lease on the room on Calle de Granada, with George and his Bibles across the hall, I had done so because of its relative proximity to the Museo Reina Sofia.
+In the afternoons of early May, however, when I experienced the heat outside as an almost spatial property, I tended not to walk to the museum but to take the metro, for I told myself the air was cooler and more comfortable down there, though in truth it was much worse: too close, almost airless.
+One of my former students, a friendly retiree named Monica, lived with her husband on the street between my place and the Reina Sofia; and the fear of being seen by them, or any of the two hundred-odd other students I’d been teaching regularly, even the children, who presumably had parents, influenced my behaviour more than I liked to admit.
 I’d covered almost nothing I was supposed to, and I doubted anyone I’d taught bore much chance of passing their exams.
-When the metro pulled into the platform, I looked, as I tended to do, beyond my own reflection, peering far into each carriage to ensure that I would not be stuck in a space so cramped as that with anyone I even thought I recognised.
-Boarding an almost empty carriage near the back, I sat down opposite a middle-aged man with long hair, wrap-around shades and a Guns & Roses T-shirt, and picked up a discarded paper next to him.
-Little Nicholas was in the news again, I saw.
+When the metro pulled into the platform, I looked, as I tended to do, beyond my own reflection, peering far into each carriage to ensure that I would not be stuck in such a cramped space with anyone I even thought I recognised.
+Boarding an almost empty carriage near the back, I sat down opposite a middle-aged man with long hair, wrap-around shades and a Guns & Roses T-shirt.
+I picked up a discarded paper.
+Little Nicholas was in the news again.
 He’d been arrested for running out on a €500 restaurant bill, but no charges had been made.
 He was planning to run for parliament now.
-Things seemed to be going good for the guy, I thought as I got off the train.
-They were going pretty good for me as well, I told myself, as I left the Atocha station, waiting for the traffic lights to change.
+Things seemed to be going good for the guy, I thought getting off the train.
+They were going pretty good for me too, I told myself, leaving the Atocha station and waiting for the traffic lights to change.

 A dusty sheet of sun had drawn across my room before I noticed the squashed beads of sweat that had run off my clammy palm onto the tumbler, almost empty now.
 I was feeling drowsy, feeling rough, and the skin around my eyes was irritable from lack of sleep.
 Outside the birds were singing.
 I breathed deeply and faced the screen again.
 ‘Early this morning,’ I read out, ‘I had a long conversation with my parents on Skype.
 As you might imagine, they are very worried.
 My mother is flying over this afternoon and together we’re going to fly back to Dublin tomorrow evening.
 The tickets are already booked.’
-I pushed my weight off the desk and in my seat I rolled towards the window, where finally I did look up, towards the frayed old towel which had been hanging from a line of rope drawn three floors up, untouched since the beginning of February at least.
-‘The plan,’ I read, rolling back to the desk, ‘such as it is for now, is for me to start seeing my psychologist again.’
+I pushed my weight off the desk and in my seat I rolled towards the window, where finally I looked up to see the frayed old towel which had been hanging from a line of rope drawn three floors up, untouched since the beginning of February at least.
+‘The plan, such as it is for now,’ I read, rolling back towards the desk, imagining the Director of Human Resources reading scrupulously, ‘is for me to start seeing my psychologist again.’
+I’d once told Colette I’d gone to see a psychologist, upon her request.

-The Reina Sofia, which operated as a hospital before it eventually reopened as a museum, seemed such a large and imposing building as to wipe every other structure on Plaza Emperador Carlos V from memory and possibly even consciousness.
-In all the times I went there I did not seem to register the existence of anything else in the square; with the exception, that is, of the tall grey staircase leading up to the museum, where a bunch of interchangeable skaters with weirdly stylish mullets sat smoking weed beside their portable speakers playing old electro-indie hits, mostly by MGMT.
+The Reina Sofia, which functioned as a hospital before it eventually reopened as a museum, seemed such a large and imposing building as to wipe every other structure on Plaza Emperador Carlos V from memory and possibly even consciousness.
+In all the times I went there I did not seem to register the existence of anything else in the square, with the exception, that is, of the tall grey steps leading up to the museum, where a bunch of interchangeable skaters with weirdly stylish mullets sat smoking weed beside their portable speakers playing old electro-indie hits, mostly by MGMT.
 As I skipped past them, not looking but looking all the same, I felt my hand sweep through my hair, and I wondered who or what I thought I was, exactly.
 Something that I’d obviously been aware of before I quit, but of which I hadn’t really taken stock until after, was that on my newly idle afternoons all my friends would be busy with their own jobs.
 I raised a single and somehow apologetic finger to the man at the ticket office.
 ‘Sí,’ I said, pushing a handful of coins beneath the glass.
 ‘Una solo.’
-When I passed security, I turned right, following the high ceiling of the stone-laid corridor until I came to Room 1, where an exhibition of some hundred-plus modernist pieces on loan from the Kuntsmuseum in Basel had been running since March.
+When I passed security, I turned right, following the high ceiling of the stone-laid corridor until I came to Room 1, where an exhibition of some hundred-plus modernist pieces on loan from the Kunstmuseum in Basel had been running since March.
 Among the borrowed paintings there was a single Mondrian grid, a composition in white, black and red that seemed more modest and, if possible, more reticent than the few I’d seen before.
 In one of the notebooks that he kept as his work began to approach full abstraction, Mondrian asked: ‘Rembrandt, are we going wrong or aren’t we?’
 The stress does not fall kindly here, and I have often wondered about the translation, but in the spring of 2011, when I first read this line, I remember feeling strangely reassured to know that a figure of Mondrian’s eminence had been burdened by this weight of doubt.
 The work seemed so assured of itself.
 I kept a look out for this tension.
-I liked the strict division of parts and the way these parts seemed to balance up without me knowing why or how.
-What I liked to look at most, however, was the white, the off-whiteness of the white, his brittle, brittle white, shot through with cracks, like almost every grid by Mondrian; who, as his style developed, had rejected oil-based paint in favour of a petroleum solvent which, though disastrous in conservation terms, dried much quicker, allowing him to get more work done with a lot less waiting around.
+I liked the strict division of parts and the way these parts seemed to balance, without me knowing how or why.
+What I liked to look at most, however, was the white, the off-whiteness of the white, his brittle, brittle white, shot through with cracks, like almost every grid by Mondrian, who, as his style developed, had rejected oil-based paint in favour of a petroleum solvent which, though disastrous in conservation terms, dried much quicker on the canvas, allowing him to work at his own hurried pace.
 My reflection was not visible on the glass, and so I looked beyond it, beyond the glass, into the scarring of impatience, strewn across a canvas on which emotion had been disavowed.

 ‘These people will never know the difference,’ the screen read.
 ‘The champion will win and no one will ever hear of Battling Butler again.’
 The impish valet had drawn Alfred Butler into the well-furnished interior of their woodland marquee to explain the lie he’d had to tell to get the mountain family onside.
 Out of the corner of my eye, I saw Elanor stand up and leave.
 To go to the bathroom, I assumed, but who could say.
 Not infrequently, I am told that I’m the strange one for announcing whenever I’m about to use the bathroom.
 But it seems much stranger not to, to silently stand up, turn around and walk off with no clear sense of when or if you intend on coming back.
-After a few minutes, though, Elanor did come back, sitting once again to my right, whereupon she leant over, said she’d had to take a call, and asked me what she’d missed.
+After a few minutes, though, Elanor did come back.
+Leaning in close to my ear, she said she’d had to take a call and asked me what she’d missed.

 ‘Well,’ I whispered.
 ‘Big surprise.
 The newspaper got it wrong.
 Battling Butler beat the champion and now Keaton’s gotta pretend to the girl and the in-laws that he’s the new champion.’